ethereum/EIPs/EIPS/eip-ldgrtoken.md

     /**
      * Sets the transfer agent for the security.
      *
-     * ‘setTransferAgent’ must implement the onlyOwner modifier to only allow the
+     * setTransferAgent must implement the onlyOwner modifier to only allow the
      *     address of the issuer’s specify the security’s transfer agent.
-     * ‘setTransferAgent’ requires the _newTransferAgent address to be the address of the
+     * setTransferAgent requires the _newTransferAgent address to be the address of the
      *     new transfer agent.
      */
     function setTransferAgent(address _newTransferAgent) public onlyOwner;

     /**
-     * Triggered after ‘setTransferAgent’ is executed.
+     * Triggered after setTransferAgent is executed.
      */
     event TransferAgentUpdated(address indexed previousTransferAgent, address indexed
         newTransferAgent);

     /**
      * Sets the issuers physical address of operation.
      *
-     * ‘setPhysicalAddressOfOperation’ must implement the onlyOwner modifier to only allow
+     * setPhysicalAddressOfOperation must implement the onlyOwner modifier to only allow
      *     the address of the issuer’s owner to transfer ownership.
-     * ‘setPhysicalAddressOfOperation’ requires the _newPhysicalAddressOfOperation address
+     * setPhysicalAddressOfOperation requires the _newPhysicalAddressOfOperation address
      *     to be the new address of the issuer.
      */
     function setPhysicalAddressOfOperation(string _newPhysicalAddressOfOperation) public